histefanhere/quickscripts/README.md

 - `PyYAML`
 - `TKinter` (Installation varies on OS and Distro)

-The python script does _not_ handle the hotkey triggering natively (yet).
-So to enable this, I recommend using `AutoHotKey` for Windows or `xbindkeys` for Linux.
+The script does not natively handle the hotkey triggering (yet).
+So to enable this, I recommend using [AutoHotKey](https://www.autohotkey.com/) for Windows or [xbindkeys](https://linux.die.net/man/1/xbindkeys) for Linux.
 The `hotkeys` directory includes some example scripts for these programs. **ASSIGN OTHER HOTKEYS AT YOUR OWN RISK**

 Sometimes, Python 3 will be installed under the command `python3` rather than `python`.
 Double check this and keep this in mind when running the commands below.